JoseEspinosa/artic/README.md

 The implementation of nf-core/arctic is an international collaboration between numerous contributors and developers.
 We appreciated the need to have a portable, reproducible and scalable pipeline for the analysis of COVID-19 sequencing samples and so the Avengers Assemble!
 Please come and join us and add yourself to the contributor list :)

-This pipeline is a re-implementation of the amazing work already carried out by contributors to the [ARCTIC Network's field bioinformatics pipeline](https://github.com/artic-network/fieldbioinformatics) and associated [bioinformatics protocol](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html).
+This pipeline is a re-implementation of the amazing work already carried out by contributors to the [ARCTIC Network's field bioinformatics pipeline](https://github.com/artic-network/fieldbioinformatics) and their associated [bioinformatics protocol](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html).
 [Matt Bull's Nextflow implementation]( https://github.com/connor-lab/ncov2019-artic-nf) was also used for some much needed inspiration.

 The plan is to fully containerise and support both Nanopore (including demultiplexing) and Illumina (pre-demultiplexed) data in the same workflow.